geoffrey-young/RecommendationEngine/README.md

 2. Display of the event's DMA name in your web application.

+3. An exported PNG [draw.io](https://www.draw.io) diagram representing your ecosystem, including Phase 2.

-3. A (merged and closed) pull request from your feature branch (`phase_3`) to your master that covers all your code, utilities, notes, and so on.
+4. A (merged and closed) pull request from your feature branch (`phase_3`) to your master that covers all your code, utilities, notes, and so on.

 #### Phase 4: Analysis